perebaj/jjhandbook/books/greate-thinkers.md

 In this section, I was presented with a lot of philosophers' stories, someones pleased me more, but I will try to exemplify what most of them were trying to reach, starting from 348 a.C with Plato and ending with Alber Camus, 1960.

-I feel that I can resume their philosophy in four principles:
+I feel that I can resume their philosophy in five principles:

 - What is life and how can I achieve happiness;
 - Think more, is the only way to deal with life
 - Love
 - Religion
+- The importance of the Art

 One thing that I perceived from reading the biography of these philosophers, is that the major of them comes from rich families and they had, depending on the epoch that they live, important roles in politics, that way, make sense how your ideas were spread across in an epoch that the communication was limited